dunningkrueg/pawn-package/README.md

 A Visual Studio Code extension for downloading and managing SAMP/open.mp packages.

-## ⚠️ Development Status

-**IMPORTANT: This extension is currently in early development stage.**

-- Only a limited number of packages can be downloaded at this time
-- Some repositories may not work correctly due to different structures
-- More features and compatibility improvements will be added in future updates

 ## Features

 - Download SAMP/open.mp packages from GitHub using the format `owner/repo`